thisisobate/my/web/content/posts/setup_grafana.md

 - observability
 - setup
 images:
-- "/images/blog/grafana_labs.png"
+- "/images/blog/windows-10.png"
-featuredImage: "/images/blog/grafana_labs.png"
+featuredImage: "/images/blog/windows-10.png.png"
 ---

-**PS: In case you are using a mac, please refer to [Ivana's](https://medium.com/@ivanahuckova/how-to-contribute-to-grafana-as-junior-dev-c01fe3064502) post on setting up grafana on a mac.**
+> **In case you are using a mac, please refer to [Ivana's](https://medium.com/@ivanahuckova/how-to-contribute-to-grafana-as-junior-dev-c01fe3064502) post on setting up grafana on a mac.**

-Setting up and running grafana on a windows PC is quite tricky.
+Setting up and running Grafana on a windows PC is quite tricky.

-with the advent of wsl on windows, users now have the capability of running linux on a windows environment.
+With the advent of [WSL](https://docs.microsoft.com/en-us/windows/wsl/about) on windows, users now have the capability of running linux on a windows environment.

-**Set up process**
+**TL/DR**

 **Dependencies**
 - Download and set up WSL on your windows machine
 - setup go locally using gvm- ensure you have the latest go binary installed